-It is a form of body same as kingship or sultanate.
+It is a form of body same to kingship or sultanate.

-Also, it is one in which the emir, who is the head of a Muslim state, holds great power or one who is subject to important restraints.
+Also, it is one in which the emir, who is the head of a Muslim state, holds great power or is subject to important restraints.

 It is also a form of the body where we formally divide great power between a central body and a number of small regions.